Fuad Ekelojuoti: Playing career

-Ekelojuoti was born in Lagos, and began his professional career with local club Ocean Boys F.C.
+Ekelojuoti was born in Lagos, and began his professional career with local club Ocean Boys.

-On 4 January 2013 left Ocean Boys F.C. and signed with Nigerian Premier League club Kwara United F.C.
+On 4 January 2013, he left Ocean Boys and signed with Nigerian Premier League club Kwara United.

-Ahead of the 2014 season, Ekelojuoti joined Stationery Stores F.C. on one and half year deal.
+Ahead of the 2014 season, Ekelojuoti joined Stationary Stores on one and half year deal.

-July 5, 2015 he signed for Shooting Stars.
+On 5 July 2015, he signed for Shooting Stars.

 He joined First Bank on 3 July 2016, signing a one-year contract.

 Ekelojuoti joined Heartland from First Bank in an undisclosed fee after a superb season.